JonathanBuchh/buchh.org/content/about.md

 - [The Pudding](https://pudding.cool)
     - It seems that every time I visit **pudding.cool**, there's an incredible new interactive web-based story with data that inspires me to be more creative.
 It's hard to explain what they do — maybe [check out the site](https://pudding.cool)?!
 - [Strava](https://www.strava.com/features)
-    - Social media that makes my life better, not worse, pushing me to become a better endurance athlete
+    - Social media that makes my life better, not worse, and pushes me to become a better endurance athlete

 ## Why does this site look so boring?